jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## This Web Site

-On this web-site you may find an archive of my [blog](https://jillesvangurp.com/blog/index.html) (including some recent efforts) and PDFs of my [published work](https://jillesvangurp.com/publications.html) from my academic career.
+On this web-site you may find an archive of my [blog](https://jillesvangurp.com/blog/index.html) (including some recent efforts) and PDFs of my [published work](https://jillesvangurp.com/publications.html) from my academic career (1998-2009).

 ## Privacy & Cookies